-- Department for Digital, Culture, Media and Sport (called DCMS for short).
+- Department for Culture, Media and Sport (called DCMS

+- for short)

-- Historic England.
+- Historic England

-- National Lottery Heritage Fund.
+- National Lottery Heritage Fund

-Department for Culture Media & Sport The DCMS is part of the UK Government.
+The DCMS is part of the UK Government.
 The Government is in charge of running our country.

 The DCMS do work to make people's lives better.
 They support other organisations to make arts and culture better in England.